lowrycode/coin_tower_topple/README.md

 # Testing

-Manual tests were carried out throughout the development process after adding each new feature to check that it was working correctly.
+Manual tests were carried out throughout the development process after adding each new feature to check that it worked correctly.
 These tests included:
 - Checking error handling by changing the values of variables to simulate errors
 - Validating user inputs and testing edge cases
 - Playing the game many times to check that the AI was making optimal decisions